Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 Remember that classroom dynamics are not a fixed variable, and no amount of good intention will make you reach the main goal or activity if you miscalculated the time for the warm-up activity, for example.

 When in doubt about the time estimates, it’s a good rule of thumb to plan for longer than you think you’ll need.
-According to our contributor, a College Prep Advisor and Founder at Advantage Ivy Tutoring, Christopher Hathaway, it’s best to always “account for more time than you think you’ll need.”
+According to our contributor, Christopher Hathaway, a College Prep Advisor, it’s best to always “account for more time than you think you’ll need.”

 He elaborates: